open-policy-agent/eopa/docs/enterprise-opa/how-to/integrate/go-sdk.md

 ---
 sidebar_position: 2
 sidebar_label: SDK package in Go
-title: How to integrate with Enterprise OPA in Go with the SDK package
+title: How to integrate with EOPA in Go with the SDK package
 ---

 <!-- markdownlint-disable MD044 -->
 import InstallGoModule from '../_install_go_module.md'

-# How to integrate Enterprise OPA in a Go application with the SDK package
+# How to integrate EOPA in a Go application with the SDK package

-This how-to guide shows how to embed Enterprise OPA into a Go application that uses OPA's [SDK](https://pkg.go.dev/github.com/open-policy-agent/opa/sdk) package.
+This how-to guide shows how to embed EOPA into a Go application that uses OPA's [SDK](https://pkg.go.dev/github.com/open-policy-agent/opa/sdk) package.